 In German, it means: respecting the rights of others.
 That is what we want to convey.

-In English, it has many meanings, including: following the rules, treating everyone equally, favoring no one.
+In English, there are many meanings, including: following the rules, treating everyone equally (or also: creating fair conditions for everyone), favoring no one.

 But also in relation to hair and skin: light.

-Although somewhat outdated, the word "fair" in English is used in the context of eurocentric ideas of beauty, racism and colorism (the preference for lighter skin).
+Although somewhat outdated, the word "fair" in English is used in the context of eurocentric notions of beauty, racism and colorism (the preference for lighter skin).

 This is not what we want to convey with our company name.
 We are aware that the word fair has multiple meanings.
 In both English and German, it expresses that we stand for justice in communication.